loganphinney/.dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles, system configurations, and supporting infrastructure for development and homelab environments.
+> This repository contains my personal dotfiles, system configurations, and supporting infrastructure for development and homelab stuff.

+---

 ### Nix / NixOS
 - `nix/`